 It was an excellent trigger, capable of good performance as delivered from the factory or if properly adjusted by a gunsmith or the owner.
 Of course, properly is the operative word here.
+Distributed in the second second second second adjusted and used by reasonable people in the second second second second

-Scenar in 1988, and so far the only, and US made belt action contentry risk to switch from an adjustable to a far the current Mark II revision of the Model 77, poundage, engagement and overtravel are permanently built into the trigger, and the factory by way of th tions to circumvent Ruger's intentions by restoring adjustability.
+Berning in 1918, Market 77 became the first, and so far the only, index US made bolt action centerfire rifle to switch from an adjustable to a multiplicitable trigger.
+In the current Mark II revision of the Model 77, poundage, engagement and overtravel are permanently built into the trigger, insulated at the factory by way of membership tolerances and parts institut.

-Not only are there no means of adjustment, but also, as can be seen from the accompanying table of measurements made on out-of-the-box rifles.
+Not only are there no means of adjustment, but also, as can be seen from the accompanying table of measurements made on out-of-the-box rifles, in the second operator of the second operators and built operators and the second operators are second operators are

 Naturally, the trigger does not feel quite the same.
 For the vast majority of Ruger customers it probably did not make much difference (if they even noticed it at all).
 Some purists, of course, weren't happy.
-Tinkerers quickly got to work devising altera-
+Tinkerers quickly got to work devising alterations to circumvent Ruger's intentions by restoring adjustability.

-All this obviously creates a dilemma for any gun maker.
-How to offer a trigger capable of withstanding abuse and rough handling (even unreasonable abuse and rough handling) without jarring off, and at the same time capable of satisfying the exacting performance demands of the most persnickety shooters?
+All this obviously creates a dilemma for any gun maker: How to offer a trigger capable of withstanding abuse and rough handling (even unreasonable abuse and rough handling) without jarring off, and at the same time capable of satisfying the exacting performance demands of the most persnickety shooters?

-For a solution, Ruger went back to a feature in the military rifles of the last century, the much mali med, but superbly effective, the search triggers, as seen on both the Mauser Model 98 and Springfield Model 1903, among many others, combined an extremely sure and certain initial engagement with a reasonably decent final release.
+For a solution, Ruger went back to a feature in the military rifles of the last century, the much-maligned, but superbly effective, Westage.
+Figure These early triggers, as seen on both the Mauser Model 98 and Springfield Model 1903, among many others, combined an extremely sure and certain initial engagement with a reasonably decent final release.

-The same principle has been employed for many years in very sophisticated rimfire competition triggers, such as those made by Anschutz (Rifle No. 73, page 10).
+The same principle has been employed for many years in very sophisticated rimfire competition triggers, such as those made by Anschutz (Rifle No. 73. page 10).
 It involves two separate leverage points.
 To draw down initial engagement, leverage is such that a long, but very light, pull results.
 When the second leverage point takes over, a distinct transition occurs and the very small remaining movement is perceptively sharper.